AlgoMagnet/phase-1-Debajyotidatta1/Progress.md

 1. Emphasis on documentation
 2. Done some questions of functions and recursions
 3. Watched a video of funtions and recursions

+## Date(05.08.2021)
+ - watched 4 videos of recursion and documented them.